-COSMETOLOGY PROGRAM TESTING AND GRADING PROCEDURE
+COSMETOLOGY/BARBERING PROGRAM TESTING AND GRADING PROCEDURE

-The following tests and grading procedures are incorporated during the student's 1800-hour course:
+The following tests and grading procedures are incorporated during the student's 1600-hour course:

-- Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour orientation practical skills evaluation test: Students must receive a grade of 70% or higher. - Final exam 1 (900-hour written test): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 70% or higher on all final exams. - Final exam 2 (1700-hour written test): The written exam covers an overview of all theory instruction, Nevada state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 70% or higher on all final exams. - Monthly practical worksheets: Full-time students must complete twelve (12); part-time students must complete twenty-one (21).
+- Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour written and practical skills evaluation tests: Students must receive a grade of 70% or higher. - Final exam 1 (800-hour written exam): This test covers an overview of all related cosmetology/barbering subjects (e.g., anatomy, chemistry, etc.).
+Students must receive a grade of 70% or higher on all final exams. - Final exam 2 (1400-hour written test): The written exam covers an overview of all theory instruction.
+Students must receive a grade of 70% or higher on all final exams. - Monthly clinic practical worksheets: Students must complete all monthly clinic practical worksheets, worksheets.